sophiabenmoussa/petal_api/README.md

 # README

-Hello PETAL team, this an API application.
+Hello PETAL team, this is the Pokemon's API application.

 Don't forget to create the DB, launch the migrations, seed the DB and launch the server.

-Users and authorizations had been added to the application, thanks to Devise, Pundit and simple_token_authentication gems.
+Users and authorizations had been added to the application, thanks to devise, pundit and simple_token_authentication gems.
 A token is automatically attached to the user once he has been saved on the DB.

-5 actions/routes has been created - that you can visit though to Postman:
+5 actions/routes has been created - that you can visit though the Postman app:

 - INDEX - Get all the pokemons: http://localhost:3000/api/v1/pokemons